Do I Have to Go to Court for My Divorce?

 It is important to understand that just because you and your spouse do not agree on one or more divorce issues, doesn’t mean that you automatically need to undergo court litigation.
 In many cases, disagreements can be settled through mediation.
 Having an impartial third-party decide contested issues can save you time and money compared to going to court.

-Contact our Yonkers divorce attorneys at Empire Law for more information today.
+Contact our Yonkers divorce attorneys at The Franklin Law Firm for more information today.

 Categories: